-Starting a business in Thailand can be a daunting prospect, but get it right and it can be a lucrative, enjoyable one.
-There’s an abundance of opportunity in the industrial and service sectors and in import and export in general.
+Starting a business in Thailand can be a daunting prospect, but get it right and it can be a lucrative one.
+There's an abundance of opportunity in the industrial and service sectors, and in import and export.

 Thailand is the second-largest economy in Southeast Asia after Indonesia, and recognized by the World Bank as “one of the great development success stories” in social and development indicators.